-Newsrooms nationwide anxiously are awaiting the FAA’s decision.
+Newsrooms nationwide are anxiously awaiting the FAA’s decision.
 To help the process along, CNN and Georgia Tech have joined forces to examine and “better understand the opportunities unmanned aerial vehicles (UAVs) present for media organizations, and to explore the access and safety issues that need to be addressed as part of any new regulatory framework.”

 The tragic deaths of freelance journalists James Foley and Steven Sotloff by Islamic militants in Syria last summer was both a profoundly sad and scary turn of events.
-Their deaths reignited fears freelancers face covering the Syrian conflict and similar danger zones.
+Their deaths reignited the fears freelancers face when covering the Syrian conflict and similar danger zones.

 “Syria has been the most dangerous country in the world for journalists for more than two years,” says the Committee to Protect Journalists (CPJ), adding that “at least 70 other journalists have been killed covering the conflict there, including some who died over the border in Lebanon and Turkey.”